Sachindra2002/express-delivery-mobile/README.md

-# express-delivery-mobile
-Native android application for a parcel delivery system
+Native android application for a courier/parcel delivery system

 ### Customer